icgc-argo/argo-dictionary/tests/README.md

 > You can use `.only` or `.skip` on `describe` or `test` blocks to control which subset of tests you want to run.

-> You can run the [constructDummyData](constructDummyData.js) script to generate `.json` templates of the schemas with all the field names preloaded to null values.
-The files sit in the [dummyData folder](/dummyData/).

 ## Running Tests

 ### Running a Single Test